 Purpose of the Scrum@Scale Guide

 This guide provides the definition of Scrum@Scale and the components of its framework.
-It explains the scaled roles, scaled events, and enterprise artifacts, as well as the rules that bind them together.
+It explains the accountabilities of the scaled roles, scaled events, and enterprise artifacts, as well as the rules that bind them together.

 This guide is broken down into four basic sections: